System-Verification-Lab/compact-parallel-hash-tables/README.md

 A full example can be found in the `examples` directory.

+The library contains default permutation functions.
+It is possible to pass a custom permutation function as an extra template argument.
+See `include/iceberg.cuh` and `include/quotient.cuh`.

 ### Device-side API

 Some documentation (especially for device-side usage) is provided in the